datalad/datalad-catalog/README.md

 #### Note on dependencies:

-Because this is an extension to `datalad` and builds on metadata handling functionality, the installation process also installed [`datalad`](https://github.com/datalad/datalad) and [`datalad-metalad`](https://github.com/datalad/datalad-metalad) as dependencies, although these do not have to be used as the only sources of metadata for a catalog.
+Because this is an extension to `datalad` and builds on metadata handling functionality, the installation process also installs [`datalad`](https://github.com/datalad/datalad) and [`datalad-metalad`](https://github.com/datalad/datalad-metalad) as dependencies, although these do not have to be used as the only sources of metadata for a catalog.

 While the catalog generation process does not expect data to be structured as DataLad datasets, it can still be very useful to do so when building a full (meta)data management pipeline from raw data to catalog publishing.
 For complete instructions on how to install `datalad` and `git-annex`, please refer to the [DataLad Handbook](https://handbook.datalad.org/en/latest/intro/installation.html).